zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## Additional Information

+### GameTDB
+This script can utilise images provided by [GameTDB](https://www.gametdb.com/), if you are able, consider supporting the service.

 ### External config file
 PS3RPD makes use of an external config file to persistently store a few variables, on creation, the default values will be:
 * Your PS3's IP address 	(where the script will find your PS3 on the network)